For donors, wartime Ukraine aid creates blurry ethical line

 While supporting the Ukrainian government, Microsoft has learned a great deal about malware used by Russian-aligned groups.

-So far, the company has agreed to continue providing its services at no cost to Ukraine through 2023.
-But it’s possible that, at some point, Ukraine will turn into a paying customer when the war ends.
+Microsoft has agreed to provide its services at no cost to Ukraine through 2023.
+But it’s possible Ukraine will turn into a paying customer when the war ends.

-Dana Brakman Reiser, a professor at Brooklyn Law School who has co-written a recent book about changing trends in corporate giving, said there are many examples of companies using philanthropic activity for business development, to market their brand or as a motivation for employees.
+Dana Brakman Reiser, a professor at Brooklyn Law School who co-wrote a recent book about corporate giving, said many companies use philanthropic activity for business development, to market their brand or motivate their employees.

-Earlier this month, SpaceX president Gwynne Shotwell said the company had taken steps to limit the Ukrainian military’s use of the satellite internet service saying, “It was never intended to be weaponized.”

-SpaceX did not respond to requests for comment about whether it was still donating its services or whether it had restricted the Ukrainian military’s use of Starlink.

-Individuals in the U.S. have fundraised or even fought in conflicts in which the government was not a party, said Andrew Morris, who teaches history at Union College.
-Before the U.S. entered World War II, Japanese-Americans were one among several immigrant groups that fundraised and sent aid back to their countries of origin, including packages directly to Japanese soldiers.
+Americans have previously fundraised or even fought in conflicts in which the U.S. government was not a party, said Andrew Morris, who teaches history at Union College.
+Before the U.S. entered World War II, Japanese-Americans were among several immigrant groups who sent aid back to their countries of origin, including packages directly to Japanese soldiers.

 The U.S. government eventually saw such relief efforts as evidence of Japanese disloyalty when they interred whole communities after the bombing of Pearl Harbor.
-At a similar time, the U.S. government tolerated the work of another group that shipped weapons to Britain’s home guard, who were ill-equipped, despite the U.S. being formally neutral at the time, Morris said.
+But, it tolerated the work of another group that shipped weapons to Britain’s home guard, who were ill-equipped, despite the U.S. being formally neutral at the time, Morris said.

-“I think that makes it a lot easier for this private sector, voluntary donations to flow in the direction that U.S. foreign policy is,” he said, though in general the government has discouraged individuals from pursuing their own foreign policy objectives.
+“I think that makes it a lot easier for this private sector, voluntary donations to flow in the direction that U.S. foreign policy is,” he said, though generally, the government discourages individuals from pursuing their own foreign policy objectives.

-Other major public donations to Ukraine appear entirely humanitarian, like the $103.5 million gift from Nobel Peace Prize winner and Russian journalist Dmitry Muratov to UNICEF to support children displaced by the war.

-Because of its special mission and obligations, the organization pre-positioned supplies and set up contacts with Ukrainian Holocaust survivors before Russia’s invasion, Greg Schneider, executive vice president of the Claims Conference said.

-“Most of the funding comes from the German government through us.
-So, we get the money and then, we have to report,” he said.
+“Most of the funding comes from the German government through us,” he said.
 “So, it’s very clear to us that it doesn’t cross over into any non-humanitarian efforts.”

-Nova Ukraine is preparing its tax filings to submit to the IRS, which Markov said was difficult and complicated because of the breadth of activities that the organization had undertaken.
-Nonprofits like his are able to pivot more quickly than larger organizations or the Ukrainian government to meet rapidly changing needs, he said, which is why they chose to take on everything from caring for animals to food aid to sourcing medicines.

 Associated Press coverage of philanthropy and nonprofits receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
 For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.